 The Great Indoors

-While we normally love the great outdoors, there are some fantastic indoor activity ideas to keep kids entertained while schools are closed due to coronavirus.
+While we normally love the great outdoors, there are some fantastic indoor activity ideas to keep kids entertained.
 These activities will keep your kids learning new skills and having fun all in #TheGreatIndoors.

 The activities are free and great for all children – not just Scouts!
 Check out the Great Indoors webpage.